tridashafox/SFStarEditor/README.md

 8. Do any refinement in creation kit
 9. Validate data in ESP using xEdit for starfield.

-To be be Licensed under: [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/?ref=chooser-v1).
+To be be Licensed under: [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/?ref=chooser-v1) for now.

   This software is provided 'as-is', without any express or implied warranty.
 In no event will the author be held liable for any damages